Koeppe History, Family Crest & Coats of Arms

 Early History of the Koeppe family

-Another 369 words (26 lines of text) covering the years 1804, 1816, and 1849 are included under the topic Early Koeppe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Koeppe research.
+Another 185 words (13 lines of text) covering the years 1804, 1816, and 1849 are included under the topic Early Koeppe History in all our PDF Extended History products and printed products wherever possible.

 Koeppe Spelling Variations